 Less common are prairie rattlesnakes.
 Iowa is the easternmost extent of their range.
 You can only find them in the Loess Hills north of Mondamin.
 Because this is the furthest east you’ll find them, prairie rattlesnakes are very rare here.
 You’d be lucky to find any.

 It’s a similar story for western massasaugas.
 They inhabit the southwest corner of the state, south of Omaha and west of the I-35.
 But their numbers and their range are shrinking.
 Given that Iowa is the furthest north you’ll find these snakes, they’ll likely disappear soon.

 There may also be some eastern massasaugas along the border with Wisconsin and Illinois.
 Here, it’s the same story but in reverse.
 Iowa is the furthest west that these snakes live.
 So, again, their numbers are declining.

-Timber rattlesnakes live in the region around Kansas City, and Topeka too.
+Timber rattlesnakes live in the region around Kansas City and Topeka.
 But they aren’t usually found near Wichita.

 The western massasauga’s range extends around all three cities.
 You could find them in almost all of the state’s eastern half.
-However, their numbers are much lower than they used to be.
-You’re more likely to find other rattlesnake species instead.
+However, their numbers are much reduced.
+You’re more likely to find other rattlesnake species.